Elementary Written Turkish

 - Full Year

-This is a basic course in Modern Turkish for beginners.
+This is a basic module in Modern Turkish for beginners.
 It covers the main grammatical structures and aims to enable the student to develop basic reading and writing skills.

 - knowledge and understanding of basic Turkish grammar

 - knowledge and understanding of essential Turkish vocabulary